Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic

 \section{An upper bound on the iteration number}

 Now we prove the upper bound on the number of iterations of the Weisfeiler-Leman algorithm.
-That is, we prove Theorem~\ref{thm:bd:col:class:main:res} showing that on any graph with~$n$ vertices, the~$2$-dimensional Weisfeiler-Leman algorithm terminates after~$O(n^2/\log n)$ iterations.
+That is, we prove Theorem~\ref{thm:bd:col:class:main:res} showing that on any colored graph with~$n$ vertices, the~$2$-dimensional Weisfeiler-Leman algorithm terminates after~$O(n^2/\log n)$ iterations.

-For this, we are going to define a game in which two players alternate in their turns on a graph.
+For this, we are going to define a game in which two players alternate in their turns on a colored graph.
 We show that the costs of the game form an upper bound on the iteration number of the Weisfeiler-Leman algorithm.
 Therefore, to prove Theorem~\ref{thm:bd:col:class:main:res} it suffices to show that the costs of the game, assuming the players play optimally, are~$O(n^2/\log n)$.

-In a way, the game represents a sequential way of looking at the Weisfeiler-Leman algorithm.
-Since one turn in the game consists of elementary actions which can be performed one after the other and not all at the same time as in one iteration of the Weisfeiler-Leman algorithm, the costs of the game are easier to analyze.
+The game represents a sequential way of looking at the Weisfeiler-Leman algorithm.
+Since one turn in the game consists in elementary actions, which can be performed one after the other and not all at the same time as in one iteration of the Weisfeiler-Leman algorithm, the costs of the game are easier to analyze.